mtoups3/hello-cloudlab-tulane/index.md

 Note that this text is a hyperlink, and will prompt you to open an application if you click on it. *Don't* click on it - just select it and copy it.

-Open the terminal you installed earlier, and paste this SSH command into the terminal window, but don't run it yet!
+Open the terminal application you installed earlier (e.g. `cmder`, `iTerm2`), and paste this SSH command into the terminal window, but don't run it yet!

 ![SSH command.](images/terminal-cmd-0.png)